samwich/100DaysOfSwiftUI/notes.md

         - something about _preferred_ size vs _absolute_ size
     - `geo.frame(in: .global).midX` returns `geo`'s `midX` in `.global`'s coordinate space.
 It does not return the `midX` of the `.global` coordinate space.
 - ScrollView effects using GeometryReader
+    - Helix view
+        - I made the array access `colors.count` instead of hard-coding `7`
+        - each item's rotation is calculated from its y-axis position in the frame
+    - The album view
+        - What is `.rotation3DEffect(degrees:axis:)` geometry behavior?
+        - The `.frame()` right after the `rotation3DEffect` moves the first element some pixels from the leading edge of the scroll view.
+It also keeps the Text backgrounds from being cut off as they grow while moving toward the camera.
+        - The `.frame()` attached to the `GeometryReader` keeps the Text views from overlapping, but I'm not sure why it has this effect and the previous `.frame()` does not.